Quick facts about St. Julian's

 Connected to but distinct from Sliema, St. Julian’s is a playground for locals and visitors alike.
 The town is located along the coast to the north of Malta’s capital city, Valletta.
 Nowadays, St. Julian’s is mostly known for being a hub for all things fun-related, a centre for a touch of eating, drinking, strolling and dancing.
 However, the town originally started off as a small fishing port spanning the two bays of Balluta and Spinola.
 Surrounded by greenery and the Maltese countryside, it was a peaceful hamlet growing up and around the Spinola Palace, a piece of Latin architecture and copious gardens built by Grandmaster Spinola in 1688 and overlooking Spinola bay.

-Perhaps the real magnet for both locals and visitors to Malta is the nightlife that St. Julian’s has on offer.
-The area around Spinola Bay is the town’s gastronomic heart, with numerous restaurants offering both local and international cuisine.
+There are lots of things to do in St Julians Malta, perhaps the real magnet for both locals and visitors to Malta is the nightlife that St. Julian’s has on offer.
+The area around Spinola Bay is the town’s gastronomic heart, with numerous St Julians Malta restaurants offering both local and international cuisine.
 Overlooking a stretch of coast that still accommodates traditional fishing boats in boathouses just below the restaurants, open-air dining in Spinola allows one to take in balmy summer evenings with a tasty treat and a glass of chilled wine to boot.
 The restaurants and lounges overlooking Spinola Bay are also a fantastic viewpoint from which to take in the display of fireworks and other goings-on around the time of the feast of the parish of St. Julian’s at the end of August.
+Watersports and diving in St Julians are popular with lots of options for fun on the water or serious diving with clubs and centres offering activities all along the coastline.

 Pubs and wine bars are scattered across St. Julian’s, particularly along the coast.
 Those with a thirst for late night partying and Maltese clubbing should head to Paceville, a district to the west of St. Julian’s behind the Spinola Palace.
 Starting off life as a small collection of seaside residences in the 1920s, Paceville was an area of mostly farmland until after the Second World War but slowly grew into the tourist centre it is today after the development of large resort hotels in the area in the 1960s.
 Paceville is now a hub of vices for the young and the young at heart.
-Several bars, clubs, an upmarket casino and late night fast food eateries are all packed into the few streets that form this reinvented neighbourhood.
+Several bars in St Julians Malta, clubs, an upmarket casino and late night fast food eateries are all packed into the few streets that form this reinvented neighbourhood which is now the heart of the St Julians Malta nightlife.

-St. Julian’s is full of places to stay, from smaller boutique hotels in Spinola Bay to larger resort hotels along the St. Julian’s coast and on the Paceville periphery.
+There are many hotels in St Julians Malta and it is full of places to stay in St Julians Malta, from smaller boutique hotels in Spinola Bay to larger resort hotels along the St. Julian’s coast and on the Paceville periphery.
 The residential development and marina of Portomaso includes a five-star hotel, luxury apartments, a beach club and a small selection of fine dining and shopping establishments.

 Find out more about the Hotels in St Julians, Malta: